Exac/COMP370/readme.md

 Brief Description: The Manage Session use case enables the provider to log on to the ChocAn system, use the various functions available to him and be able to log off again.|
 :--|
 Step-by-Step Description:<br>1.
 When the provider switches his provider terminal on, the system prompts him to enter his provider number.<br>2.
 The provider supplies his provider number.<br>3.
 The system searches for this provider number.<br>4.
-The system displays the result of the search.<br>&nbsp;&nbsp;4a.
-If no such provider is found, the system displays an Invalid Number message.<br>&nbsp;&nbsp;4b.
+The system displays the result of the search.<br>&nbsp;&nbsp;&nbsp;&nbsp;4a.
+If no such provider is found, the system displays an Invalid Number message.<br>&nbsp;&nbsp;&nbsp;&nbsp;4b.
 If the provider is found, the system displays the options available to the provider.
 The provider can now use the system as in use cases Verify Member and Receive Provider Directory.<br>5.
 When the provider chooses the Quit option or switches the terminal off, the system ends the session.|

 **Description of the Verify Member use case**

 Brief Description: The Verify Member use case enables a provider to verify that a member has a valid member number and that the member is not suspended.|
 :--|
 Step-by-Step Description:<br>1.The provider swipes the member’s card through the card reader of the provider terminal, or keys in the member number (when the claim is submitted at a later date or time).<br>2.
-The system searches for a member with this number.<br>3.The system displays the result of the verification.<br>&nbsp;&nbsp;3a.
-If no such member is found, the system displays an Invalid number message.<br>&nbsp;&nbsp;3b.
+The system searches for a member with this number.<br>3.The system displays the result of the verification.<br>&nbsp;&nbsp;&nbsp;&nbsp;3a.
+If no such member is found, the system displays an Invalid number message.<br>&nbsp;&nbsp;&nbsp;&nbsp;3b.
 If the member is found, the system displays a message indicating the status of the member e.g. Suspended if the member is suspended or Validated if the member is active.|

 **Description of the Submit Claim use case**

 Brief Description: The Submit Claim use case enables a provider to bill Chocoholics Anonymous for a service provided to a member.|
 :--|
 Step-by-Step Description: After a provider has verified a member, the message Validated appears on the provider’s terminal and the provider can continue to submit a claim.<br>1.
 The provider enters the date the service was provided in the format MM-DD-YYYY and the service code.<br>2.
 The system verifies that the service code exists.
 If it does, the system displays the corresponding service name.<br>3.The provider confirms that this is the correct service rendered.<br>4.
-The system stores the following information about the claim submitted: &nbsp;&nbsp;Current date and time (MM-DD-YYYY HH:MM:SS)<br>&nbsp;&nbsp;Service date (MM-DD-YYYY)<br>&nbsp;&nbsp;Provider number (max 9 digits)<br>&nbsp;&nbsp;Member number (max 9 digits)<br>&nbsp;&nbsp;Service code (max 6 digits)<br>&nbsp;&nbsp;Comments (max 100 characters)<br>The system displays the fee to be paid to the provider for the service rendered.
+The system stores the following information about the claim submitted: &nbsp;&nbsp;&nbsp;&nbsp;Current date and time (MM-DD-YYYY HH:MM:SS)<br>&nbsp;&nbsp;&nbsp;&nbsp;Service date (MM-DD-YYYY)<br>&nbsp;&nbsp;&nbsp;&nbsp;Provider number (max 9 digits)<br>&nbsp;&nbsp;&nbsp;&nbsp;Member number (max 9 digits)<br>&nbsp;&nbsp;&nbsp;&nbsp;Service code (max 6 digits)<br>&nbsp;&nbsp;&nbsp;&nbsp;Comments (max 100 characters)<br>The system displays the fee to be paid to the provider for the service rendered.
 The provider has a form on which he or she can enter the same information as that stored by the system, as well as the service fee.|

 **Description of the Receive Provider Directory  use case**

 Brief Description: The Receive Provider Directory use case enables a provider to request and receive a copy of the Provider Directory.|
 :--|
 Step-by-Step Description:<br>Assumption: The provider must have already switched on his or her terminal and entered his or her provider number correctly.<br>1.
 The provider submits a request for a Provider Directory through his or her terminal.<br>2.
-The system generates a list (report) of all services, ordered alphabetically according to the service name,including, for each service:<br>&nbsp;&nbsp;Service name (max 20 characters)<br>&nbsp;&nbsp;Service code (max 6 digits)<br>&nbsp;&nbsp;Service fee (max $999.99)<br>The system sends the list as an email attachment to the provider, and displays a message to this effect on the provider’s terminal.|
+The system generates a list (report) of all services, ordered alphabetically according to the service name,including, for each service:<br>&nbsp;&nbsp;&nbsp;&nbsp;Service name (max 20 characters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Service code (max 6 digits)<br>&nbsp;&nbsp;&nbsp;&nbsp;Service fee (max $999.99)<br>The system sends the list as an email attachment to the provider, and displays a message to this effect on the provider’s terminal.|

 Part 3 of Chocoholics Anonymous use-case diagram shows those use cases in which the ChocAn operator is the primary system actor.
 These use cases include: Maintain Member, Maintain Provider, and Maintain Service.